Yuchiaaa/Interactive_Map_Website/README.md

   | Waterschappen | Unie van Waterschappen / PDOK |
 - **Analytics Dashboard** — Live charts and KPIs powered by Chart.js, reading directly from the database.
 - **Excel Export** — Export any active layer(s) for the current map view, including cross-dataset merge sheets (e.g. farms within 10 km of Natura 2000).
+- **PDF / PNG Export** — Capture the current map view as a PDF report or image.
 - **Buffer Analysis** — Click any feature to draw a configurable buffer and see what intersects within it.
 - **ETL Pipeline** — Per-dataset Python scripts in `etl/` to load data from PDOK, Kadaster, DUO, and more.